rydmike/flex_color_scheme/README.md

 the passed in `FlexSubThemesData` configuration data object, passed in via `FlexColorScheme.subThemesData`, or a default one if one is not provided.

-The property values in this `FlexSubThemesData` are used to define the created opinionated sub-themes.
+The property values in `FlexSubThemesData` are used to define the created opinionated sub-themes.
 In some simple cases the sub-themes are created directly with the Flutter SDK widget sub-theme in question, in the `toTheme` method.
 But in most cases it uses separate static sub-theme helper functions